-Prior to joining William Lyon Homes, Inc. Mr. Grable spent a combined 10 years at Beazer Homes, Inc. and Watt Homes, Inc., most recently in the role of Senior Vice President of Land Acquisition and Forward Planning.
-He also obtained key planning and development experience while employed at the civil engineering firm of DGA Consultants, Inc. and Sanchez Talarico Associates, an urban and environmental planning firm.
+Prior to joining William Lyon Homes, Inc. Mr. Grable spent a combined 10 years at Watt Homes, Inc. and Beazer Homes, Inc. rising to the position of Senior Vice President of Land Acquisition and Forward Planning for the Southern California region.
+He also obtained key planning and development experience while employed at DGA Consultants, Inc., a civil engineering firm, and Sanchez Talarico Associates, an urban and environmental planning firm.

-Mr. Grable received his Bachelor of Arts degree form California State University, Fullerton and has completed professional certificate programs at the University of California, Irvine in Project Management, Land Use and Environmental Planning, and Light Construction and Development Management.
+Grable received his Bachelor of Arts degree from California State University, Fullerton and has completed professional certificate programs at the University of California, Irvine in Project Management, Land Use and Environmental Planning, and Light Construction and Development Management.